-Saying thank you using ありがとう (arigatou) isn’t considered rude. ありがとう (arigatou) is a casual way of expressing gratitude which is commonly used by the Japanese.
+Saying thank you using ありがとう (arigatou) isn’t considered impolite. ありがとう (arigatou) is a casual way of expressing gratitude that is commonly used by the Japanese.
 This is mostly used among friends to whom you don’t have to be polite.

 Other ways to say Thank You in Japanese

 There are many other ways to express thanks to people, such as your friends or family members, when they do something for you.
 Below is a list of the different expressions you can use.

 This form of thank you is expressed between co-workers at the end of a day of work.
 It can also be used between those who’ve completed a task taken up in cooperation (like building a fire or something.)
 The point here is to thank others for their hard work.

 This thank you is used as slang in Japan between casual friends of any age.
 It’s literally the result of a super shortened ありがとうございます (arigatou gozaimasu).

 Here’s a Japanese expression for thank you, which is used exclusively after you finish your meal.
 It’s often unsaid at a meal’s end by Japanese natives but can be used to give kudos to the chef.

 If you’ve studied Japanese, then you know this word defines as “excuse me.”
 Though it’s usually used to mean just that, it’s often used to say thank you and excuse me at the same time.

 To put it even better, it’s used to express appreciation when someone goes out of their way for you: Imagine saying thanks to the man patiently holding the door for you.
 Thank you in this way shows great humility.